 Wipe with a dampened, lint-free cotton cloth and promptly wipe dry.
 For removal of oil, grease, or daily spills, you may use a solution of mild soap and water, then promptly dry with a soft, lint-free cotton cloth.
 Avoid using a dishcloth or sponge to clean cabinet surfaces as it may contain remnant of harsh detergents that can harm the finish.
 Do not use ammonia-based cleaners, soaps with dye, abrasive cleaners, or self-polishing waxes (especially those that contain silicone).
-We recommend the use of a quality cream furniture polish, such as Guardsman® furniture polish.
+We recommend the use of a quality cleaner or polish, such as one of the Guardsman® branded wood cleaners.

 Wipe spills promptly

 It is very important to keep the cabinet surfaces dry.
 Wipe up spills immediately using a dry cloth with a “blotting” motion, rather than wiping the spill from the cabinet surface.
 Pay special attention to areas where water is common, such as the sink and dishwasher, and do not allow water and detergents to dry on the cabinet surface.